Finally plucked up the courage to ask the object of your affection out for a drink? Or want to spoil your significant other?

 Tincan Coffee Co.

-Pop into their snazzy shop on North St for some of the tastiest coffee in town.
+Pop into their snazzy cafes on North St or Gloucester Road for some of the tastiest coffee in town.
 The menu is a bit more limited than some of the other places, but you can still enjoy cakes, toasties and juices.

 A modern and slick cafe in Wapping Wharf, this is a good spot to relax in before or after a walk around the harbour nearby.
 A good selection of drinks, plus some seriously good cakes (with plenty of vegan and GF options)

-Ultra modern and hip coffee shop, also located in Wapping Wharf and from the team behind the excellent Small St Espresso (which I love but is just that bit too small for a comfortable date)
+Ultra modern and hip coffee shop, also located in Wapping Wharf and from the team behind the excellent Small St Espresso (which I love, but is just that bit too small for a comfortable date, although they do some excellent coffee cocktails).
+One to stop in for a pre-dinner drink before heading to one of the Wapping Wharf restaurants – my top date picks there would be Root, Gambas or a special dinner at Box-E or Tare, but it’s worth having a browse as there’s something for everyone!

 The perfect blend of chilled lounge bar at the front and ambient dining at the back (with a chatty front terrace to boot) – there aren’t many things The Galli doesn’t excel at.
 Treat your date with their 3 for £15 small plates deal (nb. they’re not that small – 3 are perfect between two people for lunch or a light early dinner), and stick around for their nightly (and free) live music.

 Quiet, friendly and with a pleasantly intimate vibe, Flow prides itself on serving the best veggie dishes in the city, but its appeal goes way beyond just vegetarians.
-The cocktails are often made using infused spirits created in-house (I am a BIG fan of their rhubarb sour), and the food is inventive without being pretentious or too out-there.
+The cocktails are often made using infused spirits created in-house, and the food is inventive without being pretentious or too out-there.

 Fantastic food matched with a special venue – if you’re feeling brave maybe you could suggest a spa day with your loved one before you head to the restaurant to perk up your energy levels (you can get a package to combine the two if you like).
 The restaurant overlooks the outdoor pool which is lovely, and the menu is great whether you’re going for breakfast, some snacky tapas or their £50 tasting menu.

-Making it their business to change the way we think of pasta – cousins Dom and Ben will make you feel welcome the moment you step through the door, encouraging you to try one of their scrumptious cocktails before you delve into the menu.
+Making it their business to change the way we think of pasta – cousins Dom and Ben will make you feel welcome the moment you step through the door, encouraging you to try one of their scrumptious cocktails before you delve into the menu (the lunch deal is particularly good value, and when they’re most likely to have space).
 The food looks great and is super tasty without being stodgy – allowing you to make through all 3 courses, hurrah!
+The same family also run La Sorella (and Italian deli in the centre, great for a quick drink and nibbles), Pasta Ripiena (like Loco, but more filled pasta and located in the centre) and Bianchi’s (cosy booths, low lighting and more banging food, this time in Montpelier).

 Small, bustling and energetic – you’ll probably have to book but a seat up at the bar in Bravas is a great place not just for eating and drinking, but for watching the busy goings-on in the kitchen.
 Try the fried aubergine with molasses and their grilled Iberico pork, washed down with one of their fantabulous G&Ts, then thank me later.